adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 description: Learn the simple conventions that MaintainableCSS employs to write modules, components and state.
 ---

-Sometimes conventions cause dispute.
-But, if you agree with the rationale up to this point, the convention itself doesn't matter too much.
-You can always tweak to your liking if necessary.
+Conventions can be a bone of contention amongst developers.
+Whilst we may not always agree, it doesn't matter too much.
+We can always tweak the convention, if necessary.

 What's most important is consistency.
-With that in-mind *MaintainableCSS* has the following convention:
+And, with that in-mind *MaintainableCSS* has the following convention:

 	/* Square brackets are optional */
 	.<module>[-<component>][-<state>] {}